Web-Services-and-Cloud-Based-Systems-G9/brane-titanic-visualization/README.md

 ### Create Histogram and KDE plot

 - **Method Global Name**: `plot_distribution`
 - **Description**: This method loads the given `data` into a Pandas dataframe and use the `feature` column to build the plot.
 The plot will be output with the title given in `plot_title`.
+The plot will be created inside the `/data` directory with a unique name (UUID4) which is the output of the method.
 - **INPUT**:
   - `data`(str): File name of the data to plot the Histogram plot.
 On first instance, you only have `'train.csv'` and `'test.csv'` to use.
   - `feature`(str): Name of the feature (i.e. column) to use for the plot